Namus: Restoration of namus

 While the social mechanism of stigma by association is common all over the world, honour killings occur in some regions in the Middle East and adjacent areas.
 In immigrant societies within western societies, girls and boys face conflicts with their families that are poorly understood; their risks may be underestimated or overestimated.

 Contrarily to what is often thought, in cases of rape, the woman is often seen as a victim.
 She can often convince her family members that she was deceived by a man with false intentions.
 In such cases, in particular when outsiders hear about the rape incident, families consider that the namus of their whole family has been damaged and to restore it, an honor killing of the rapist is necessary (numbers unknown).
 When the case is known in the community, and family members do not believe the woman's account and think she had a part in the incident, they may also kill her.
 Some of the estimated yearly 5,000 female victims are women whose accounts are not believed.
 A woman in such a position may also commit forced suicide.
-In Pakistan, acid is often thrown on the victim's face to disfigure her as an alternative to murder. but many of these cases are in fact carried out by disgruntled men whose marriage proposals were refused by the woman and/or her family.
+In Pakistan, acid is often thrown on the victim's face to disfigure her as an alternative to murder.

 A family's honor is not damaged by the birth of girls.
 Yet having many sons contributes to the status of a family.
-When a family kills a new a female child infanticide or sex-selective abortion may occur, these are not instances of honour killing but of frustration of not being able to keep up with societal ideals.
+When a family learns that a new female child is expected sex-selective abortion or infanticide may occur, although these are not instances of honour killing but of frustration of not being able to keep up with societal ideals.